 We sell a lot of Tassel Loafers but we have two main types for women.
 IKON and DJ both produce a classic 70’s / Northern Soul / Ska loafer.
 Both brands are a good seller but have slight variations which I wanted to mention.

-Out of the two shoes the IKON comes up smaller, and as you can see in the pic below, it is cut more for a smaller foot.
+The Fit Out of the two shoes the IKON comes up smaller, and as you can see in the pic below, it is cut more for a smaller foot.
 We suggest the IKON for a slim foot, and the DJ for the wider foot.

-Both shoes are very similar, The DJ has extra stitching on the back of the shoe; this is to make it easier to get the shoe on without the aid of a shoe horn.
+The Styling Both shoes are very similar, The DJ has extra stitching on the back of the shoe; this is to make it easier to get the shoe on without the aid of a shoe horn.

 The extra stitching on the side of the DJ shoe does make it stronger and less prone to coming off, but I think it would take some serious abuse for the stitching to fail.

 One thing that is very hard to get over in the pictures is that the IKON does look daintier than the DJs.
 We have also noticed that the IKON loafers are very popular with teenagers when they see them.

 The Leathers Both shoes are made from leathers and the Oxblood has the black shine to it.
 It looks like an old fashioned chair, like you would see in a nice hotel.